KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 Privacy Policy Review ( https://kantarainitiative.org/confluence/display/GI/Privacy+Policy)
 * Transfer of personal data to the USA can benefit from consent on the GPA form

+## Results
+The GPA FORM collects consent form
+* Consent to Join WG (requires link to withdraw consent)
+* Authority to consent on behalf of organsiation (requires link to withdraw authority)
+* Consent Preference - voting or non-voting (link to policy for changing voting status)

 WG PI Sharing practices
+* Share IP with Google Analytics (non-identified data) (link to policy)
-* Member data shared on WG WIKI in participation rossiter
+* Member data shared on WG WIKI in participation rossiter (link to participant rossiter)
-* All post to mailing list are captured in a public achieved
+* All post to mailing list are captured in a public achieved (link to mailing list  for m)